OHDSI/DbDiagnostics/README.md

 - [plausibleTemporalAfter](https://ohdsi.github.io/DataQualityDashboard/articles/CheckTypeDescriptions.html#plausibletemporalafter-1)
 - [plausibleDuringLife](https://ohdsi.github.io/DataQualityDashboard/articles/CheckTypeDescriptions.html#plausibleduringlife-1)

-### **3. Output**
+4. Output:

-The Achilles results csv file and the data quality dashboard JSON file will be located in the output location you specified in the execute function.
+  The Achilles results `*.csv` file and the data quality dashboard JSON file will be located in the output location you specified in the execute function.